This post was originally published in April 2022. It was last updated in July 2024.

 Does the perfect croissant exist?
 I would say no. “Croissant” is not a one-size-fits-all type of pastry.

 As Lou and Sam said, it all depends on the style.
 If a croissant is too buttery, some people might find it overpowering, whereas other people like me, will love it.
 There are so many variations that it’s hard to put them all into one box.
 I had many croissants on this list that were not a flaky mess when I ate them, and they were still very good croissants.
 Just because a croissant is not flaky, doesn’t necessarily mean that it’s a bad croissant.
-I also developed a new appreciation for this pastry and the beautiful craft behind it.

 After hearing from bakers and going to different places, I consider making croissants a fine art.
 Everything that goes into making a good croissant, especially the passion, is so fascinating to me.
 I know I said it in the beginning of this post, but my utmost respect goes to the people that do this everyday.